Our website: A look forward

 Post originally published on the blog of the ROH (where I worked as a Digital Developer), London by Rob Greig.

-Back in 2001 someone boldly told me that theatre goers would not want to book their tickets via the internet.
-If there is one thing I have learnt, it’s never underestimate the ability of technology to capture the imagination and change the way we do things.
-According to legend, even Bill Gates famously said, “The Internet is just a passing fad”.
+Back in 2001 someone boldly told me that theatergoers would not want to book their tickets via the internet.
+If there is one thing I have learned, it’s never to underestimate the ability of technology to capture the imagination and change the way we do things.
+According to legend, even Bill Gates famously said, "The Internet is just a fad".

 The fad didn't pass and six years ago (a millennium in internet years), we at the Royal Opera House launched our current website.
 This shiny new website, putting all sorts of exciting new content at the fingertips of the world, quickly became popular.
 More and more people took to booking online and as a result, unfortunately, the hot ticket often became the slow ticket.
 This meant that an online waiting room had to be introduced to manage the demand.